suoglu/RGB_data_transfer/README.md

 Q: I want to disable the LED on the sensor.
 Is there way to do this?

 A: Yes, this is possible.
 Simply by connecting the "LED" pin to ground will short-circuit it.

+Q: What is the bit rate of the system?

+A: 40 bits/sec.

+Q: Is there any way enchance the bit rate?

+A: It is not possible with current hardware without a more complex algorithm.